…that Mailscape 365 includes latency trending reports which allow you to monitor and report on connection latency and end user transaction times?

 With IT/DEV Connections less than two weeks out, I found myself getting anxious to attend these insightful sessions.

-The conference, which happens to be one of my favorites, has many advantages: It’s not as hectic as Ignite, and the smaller crowd gives you the opportunity to interact with all the great speakers.
-As usual, it's held in Las Vegas from September 14 – 17 in the beautiful Aria hotel.
-It doesn’t get much better than that!
+The conference, which happens to be one of my favorites, has many advantages: it’s not as hectic as Ignite, and the smaller crowd gives you the opportunity to interact with all the great speakers.

 Last week during Microsoft's Ignite conference, I had the pleasure to co-present a session with Timothy Heeney on hybrid Exchange deployments.
 For those who weren't able to attend Ignite, the recording of that session is available here.
 During our session, Tim spoke about how Microsoft tests hybrid deployments and the tools it (recently) released to help you troubleshoot hybrid deployments.
 He also announced some pending changes to the face of the Hybrid Configuration Wizard.

-As posted here, Microsoft released Cumulative Update 5 for Exchange 2013.
+As mentioned in a prior blog post, Microsoft released Cumulative Update 5 (CU5) for Exchange 2013.
 At first sight, this update doesn’t appear to make lots of changes – at least not visibly.
 However, it does contain a lot of fixes and, as you will find out, there have been some changes to the Hybrid Configuration Wizard as well.